 6. Hashtags

-Hashtags are one of the best ways to bring organic reach for your posts on any social media platform.
+Hashtags are one of the best ways to bring organic reach for your affiliate posts on any social media platform.
 Affiliate marketers can add 2-3 relevant hashtags in their posts to attract new visitors to their profiles.

 7. Analyze your Progress